 Just ignore them.
 Seriously.

 No matter how good you are at spotting and avoiding touts, you will never escape them completely.
 In these instances where you are being hassled just blank them.
 Pretend they don’t exist.
-It is an extremely simple but also an extremely effective way to get rid of them, and if you do it long enough they will get very frustrated and eventually just move onto the next walking ATM known as tourists.
+If you make eye contact even once or give them a simple opening to start their spiel, they will pounce!
+So don’t give them a chance.
+It is an extremely simple but also an extremely effective way to get rid of them, and if you do it long enough they will get very frustrated and eventually just move onto the next walking ATM known as package tourists.

 Learn the basics about the common scams and cons.